-For those in the midst of an evacuation and unsure what to take with them, we’ve compiled a list of the important financial documents that you should take with you (if they’re not already stored in a fireproof safe):
+In the event of a fire or hurricane, below is a list of the important financial documents that you should take with you (if they are not already stored in a fireproof safe or in a secure online portal):

 - Estate Plan Documents